-The program is run in conjunction with the Bioko Biodiversity Protection Program (BBPP), part of the academic partnership between the National University of Equatorial Guinea and Drexel University.
+The Bioko Biodiversity Protection Program (BBPP) runs this program in conjunction with its academic partners, the National University of Equatorial Guinea and Drexel University.
 Formerly (through Spring 2008) the program was offered by Arcadia University's highly respected Center for Education Abroad.
 Beginning Fall 2008, sponsorship of the program has been assumed by Drexel University's Study Abroad Office because the principal scientist affiliated with BBPP (Dr. Gail Hearn) relocated to Drexel University.

 The island of Bioko is one of the most beautiful and biologically-significant places in all of Africa.
 It is home to Africa's greatest concentration of endangered primates and to more than fifty unique species of plants.
 During the dry season (November to February), butterflies gather in the rainforest and endangered marine turtles come ashore to nest on the black sand beaches.
 Nearly 200 species of birds fly amongst the island's three volcanic peaks, the highest over 3000 meters above sea level (≈ 10,000 ft).